-As you might already know, idioms are certain phrases in English that have their own special meanings.
+As you might already know, idioms are phrases that have their own special meanings.

-Learn them once, and you’ll always know exactly what they mean.
+Once you know what they mean, it’s hard to forget!
 Then you can easily use them in conversations yourself.

-So get ready to laugh as we take a look look at some funny English sayings, and prepare to build your vocabulary along the way.
+So get ready to laugh as we take a look look at 42 funny English sayings, and prepare to build your vocabulary along the way.

 Ready to learn some funny English phrases?
 The ones below are very common and useful.
 Let’s look at what their meanings are and how you can use them in conversation.

 This might be one of the weirdest English phrases in existence.
 If you say that something is the elephant in the room, you mean that thing is very obvious, but no one’s talking about it.
 Usually, “the elephant in the room” is something that makes people uncomfortable, which is why no one’s talking about it.

 The truth is, we aren’t reaching a wider audience because our writing team isn’t diverse* enough.
 I didn’t want to have to say it, but this is becoming the elephant in the room.

 *When people use the word “diverse” or “diversity,” they’re often talking about racial diversity.
 This word is used in conversations about how to include people of color (a term for non-white people that’s often used in an American setting) or other groups in areas where they haven’t been made to feel welcome in the past.

 The short film “The Elephant in the Room” plays with this saying in a funny way.